The Carpentries Bylaws

 Members of the Executive Council will sometimes discuss or be made aware of information or activities that may be sensitive to share publicly (e.g. salary information).
 Executive Council Members are expected to treat such information confidentially and to disclose such information to those outside the Executive Council only when the Executive Council has agreed that such dissemination is appropriate.

-If a Member of the Executive Council consistently fails to meet the obligations outlined above, they may be removed by a vote of three-quarters (3/4) of the other Members of the Executive Council.
-A vote to remove a Member must be announced in writing to the entire Executive Council at least ten (10) days in advance of the vote.
+If a Member of the Executive Council consistently fails to meet the obligations outlined above, they may be removed by a vote of three-quarters of the other Members of the Executive Council.
+A vote to remove a Member must be announced in writing (in the meeting agenda) to the entire Executive Council at least ten days in advance to vote on the removal.
 A vacated Executive Council seat will be filled following the Between-election vacancies procedure outlined in the Nominations and Elections section.

 February 1: Responsibility for governance is transferred to the new Executive Council

-Two (2) Community-elected Members will be elected each year by the Voting Members of The Carpentries.
-Any Voting Member of The Carpentries may stand for election by announcing their candidacy as dictated by the Election Policy; Carpentries staff may not stand for election.
-If there are fewer than two candidates for the election, the current Community-elected Members will decide amongst them who will remain in office.
+Two Community-elected Members will be elected each year by the Voting Members of The Carpentries.
+Any Voting Member of The Carpentries may stand for election by announcing their candidacy as dictated by the Election Policy; Carpentries Core Team may not stand for election.
+If there are fewer than two candidates for the election, the current Community-elected Members whose seats are up for election will decide amongst them who will remain in office.

 Elections will take place once every calendar year and no later than 30 days before the new Executive Council becomes active (February 1).
 Each Voting Member may vote for as many candidates as there are Community-elected Member seats to be filled.
 The candidates who receive the highest number of votes will be elected into the Executive Council.